h2non/bootstrap-sass-src/README.md

 $ compass watch
 ```

-This will poll your SCSS source files for changes, and automatically update your static CSS for you.
-To make this polling a little more user-friendly on a mac, we recommend installing Compass Growl
+This will poll your Sass (`.scss`) source files for changes, and automatically update your static CSS for you.
+To make this polling a little more user-friendly on a mac, we recommend installing [Compass Growl](https://github.com/Compass/compass-growl)

 ```
 $ sudo gem install compass-growl